Furkangunduz/XOX_socket_game/README.md

 -  First create room by giving it name.
--  Then send this room name your Friend.
+-  Then send this room name to your Friend.
--  When second player join, game will automaticly begin.
+-  the person who created the room will be "X" ,the person who joined the room will be "O"
 -  Enjoy !